NHS Funding in Wales

 Criteria for Treatment

-Women aged between 40 and 42 years who meet the access criteria are entitled to one cycle of IVF with or without ICSI provided the following 3 criteria are also fulfilled:
+Women aged between 40 and 42 years (up to their 43rd birthday) who meet the access criteria are entitled to one cycle of IVF with or without ICSI provided the following 3 criteria are also fulfilled:

 - They have never previously had IVF